 The World Academy of Science, Engineering and Technology came to a similar conclusion, discovering that both strength and muscle size was increased.

 Swimming is often recommended as a low impact form of exercise that’s kind to your joints.

-Despite it perhaps not being as strenuous as lifting weights, you can gain muscle mass.
+Despite it perhaps not being as strenuous as lifting dumbbells, you can gain muscle mass.

 Athletic training and nutrition magazine, STACK, comment that you only need to look at Olympic swimmers if you’re wondering whether swimming can build muscle!

 They do add however that you won’t develop muscle as quickly as you would by using free weights.

 Yoga has grown phenomenally in popularity over the last few years, with an estimated 34.4 million Americans now practicing.

 Though yoga might look like a super relaxing form of exercise, and it can be, it can also strengthen most of your muscles!

 5. Eat More Protein

-Eating more protein is another way you can encourage muscle growth without heading to the weight rack.
+Eating more protein is another way you can encourage greater muscle growth without equipment or heading to the weight rack.